ThierrySans/CSCC09/labs/04/index.md

 ## 5. Fetching messages from time to time

-At this point, the app should work well and, once the form is submitted, the new messages should appear below.
+At this point, the app should work well and, once the form is submitted, the latest messages should appear below.
 However, if the user does not submit any new message through the form, the application does not automatically fetch any new messages that might come from other users.
 To enable that, we need the frontend to query the backend for new messages from time to time and update the UI when new messages have arrived.

 To implement such a feature, we can use a Javascript timer to trigger an action.
 For instance, the following example prints `Hello World!` after 2 sec (but only once).